 Can I use Edge with multiple VPNs?

 You can use a VPN extension or a separate VPN app, but ensure that you don’t create conflicts or routing loops.
 Some devices may limit multiple VPNs simultaneously.
-Mcafee vpn change location: how to switch servers, troubleshoot issues, maximize speed, and alternatives for 2026
+Expressvpn edge extension for Edge browser: setup, features, tips, and troubleshooting 2026

 What should I look for in a VPN provider?